Inge Bödding

-Inge Bödding, née Eckhoff (born 29 March 1947) is a retired German athlete who competed mainly in the 400 metres and competed at the 1972 Summer Olympics.
+Inge Bödding (née Eckhoff; 29 March 1947) is a retired German athlete who competed mainly in the 400 metres and competed at the 1972 Summer Olympics.

 Biography

 Eckhoff finished third behind Marilyn Neufville in the 400 metres event at the British 1970 WAAA Championships.

 She competed for West Germany at the 1972 Summer Olympics held in Munich where she won the bronze medal in the women's 4 × 400 metres with her teammates Anette Rückes, Hildegard Falck and Rita Wilden.